Brennall/HFH-SRD/Chapter04.md

 **Combat Reflexes**: True warriors never hesitate in combat.
 The character gains a +1 bonus to surprise rolls and initiative rolls.
 This bonus does not apply when casting spells.

 **Combat Trickery**: The character is a cunning and tricky fighter.
 Pick a special maneuver from any one of the following: Disarm, Force Back, Incapacitate, Knock Down, Overrun, Sunder, or Wrestle.
 When the character attempts this special maneuver in combat, the normal penalty for attempting the maneuver is reduced by 2 (e.g. from -4 to -2), and his opponent suffers a -2 penalty to his saving throw to resist the special maneuver.
-See Special Maneuvers in Chapter 6 for more details.
+See [Special Maneuvers](Chapter06.md#special-maneuvers) in Chapter 6 for more details.
 A character may take Combat Trickery multiple times, selecting an additional special maneuver to learn each time.

 **Command**: The character has mastered the art of command.
 His authority inspires men to follow him into danger.
 The character's henchmen and mercenaries receive a +2 bonus to morale.
 Morale is explained in Hirelings, Henchmen, Mercenaries, and Specialists.

 **Contemplation**: The character may enter a meditative trance and re-gain the ability to cast a spell of a level he had previously expended.
 Contemplation requires one hour (6 turns) of undisturbed meditation.
 A character may not regain the same level of spell more than once per day through contemplation.

+{: #contortionism }

 **Contortionism**: The character is extremely flexible, able to squeeze or fold his body in ways that seem humanly impossible, including squeezing between bars and escaping chains and restraints.
 He may make a proficiency throw of 18+ each round to escape from bonds or to slip between the bars of a portcullis.